Bowel Obstruction Published Success Rates

 Clearing Bowel Obstructions

-These images give dramatic testament to the positive changes you can actually see, in ‘before and after’ images:
+These images give dramatic testament to the positive changes you can actually see in ‘before and after’ images:

 In the two-part image shown here, we see in the image taken “Before” therapy, an hourglass-shaped stricture (narrowing) is visible in this patient’s intestines.
-The constriction is so significant that very little dye goes through to the bowels below – beyond the stricture.
+The constriction is so significant that very little dye goes through to the bowels below, beyond the stricture.
 This patient was scheduled for emergency surgery before we treated her.
 Instead, she decided to try Clear Passage® therapy first.

 Comparing that with the “After” image, we can clearly see that the stricture completely resolved (disappeared) after therapy designed to clear adhesions from the area.
 Notice also how open the intestines are above and below the site of the prior stricture in the areas beyond the previously narrowed bowel.
-The radiologist cited this a “normal bowel” after therapy, so the surgeon canceled the planned surgery.
+The radiologist cited this as a “normal bowel” after therapy, so the surgeon canceled the planned surgery.

 In this second set of images, we see a very dramatic string stricture “Before” therapy.
-This is a 3-inch long section where the contents of the bowel are passing through an area that is narrowed to the size of a coffee straw.
+This is a 3-inch-long section where the contents of the bowel are passing through an area that is narrowed to the size of a coffee straw.
 Certainly, no food was going to pass through this area.
 No dye is seen passing through other loops of the bowel beyond the stricture.
 Again, this patient opted to first try Clear Passage® therapy, rather than undergo abdominal surgery to repair her bowel.

 In the image taken “After” therapy, we can see that the area that was once so narrow for its entire length has broadened dramatically.
-In fact, this radiologist noted after therapy “this patient now has a normal bowel.”
+In fact, this radiologist noted after therapy, “This patient now has a normal bowel.”
 Dye is flowing easily into other bowel loops after treatment.
 Again, the surgeon canceled the planned surgery.

 While we have published similar “before and after” images, these are clear and demonstrative.
 Once thought impossible, these films objectively show the effectiveness of our manual therapy, designed and tested for its ability to decrease adhesions and dramatically improve the structure of the bowel.